Classification of radar targets using machine learning and deep learning

 TestLabels = reshape(vcat(fill(1, 25), fill(2, 25)), :, 1);

-The code below performs feature extraction from time series using Morlet continuous wavelet transform.
-First, a wavelet transform is applied to all the data followed by calculation of the absolute values of the coefficients to leave only the amplitudes.
-These amplitudes are then averaged over the time axis to reduce the dimensionality of the features.
-The result is then "compressed" to remove unnecessary dimensions.
+The code below extracts features from time series using the Morlaix continuous wavelet function transformation.
+First, a wavelet transform is applied to all data, followed by the calculation of the absolute values of the coefficients in order to leave only the amplitudes.
+Then these amplitudes are averaged along the time axis, which reduces the dimension of the features.
+After that, the result is "compressed" to remove unnecessary dimensions.

-All this is done for the training and test datasets
+All this is done for training and test datasets.

 wavelet_cfg = wavelet(Morlet(π), averagingType=Dirac(), β=1.5)